 Stockton's Marine Field Station contributed to the RJ Walker Shipwreck Mapping Project during Summer 2014.
 Stockton staff and students, in partnership with Vince Capone of Black Laser Learning, collected side scan, multibeam and ROV video records to provide baseline data to the NJ Historical Diver's Association for on-the-bottom mapping dives conducted in August 2014.
-The survey team, minus a few additional students, is pictured here with the Explorer's Club flag and the College's new Edgetech 6205 multibeam sonar.
+The survey team, minus a few additional students, is pictured here with the Explorer's Club flag and Stockton's new Edgetech 6205 multibeam sonar.
 The Edgetech 6205 unit is a combined bathymetry and simultaneous dual-frequency side scan sonar.
 Learn more about this exciting project by visiting Facebook at "robertjwalkershipwreck".

 New Research Vessel Under Construction